khan-faiz/khan-faiz.github.io/_posts/2022-01-18-how-to-coldbrew.markdown

 ![](/assets/howtocoldbrew/coarsegrounds.jpeg)
 *Your grounds may look like rock, rubble or gravel*

 Ideally, your beans are crushed in a compactor, but barring ready access to such equipment, a handheld grinder (manual or otherwise) will suffice.
-In the absence of this machinery still your beans will require physical massage on pavement.
+In the absence of this machinery, still your beans will require physical massage on pavement.
 In all cases, a fine grind is unnecessary (and harmful to the final result) so fret not if stones and projectile motion are the road taken here.

 #### **Step 2: Measure and Pour**